 Liquid Web serves a refined palate of cloud hosting options, ranging from VPS or dedicated resources to the all-inclusive CloudSites platform — all managed by who the company calls “the most helpful humans in hosting.”
 Liquid Web leads the way in speed and customer loyalty and includes enhanced tools for security, CDN, and backups.
 Daily billing means customers pay only for the computing resources used.

-We’re hard pressed to think of a scenario where SSD storage can make more of an impact than when it comes to WordPress hosting.
+We’re hard-pressed to think of a scenario where SSD storage can make more of an impact than when it comes to WordPress hosting.
 The incredibly popular content management system is everywhere, but it can be cumbersome and difficult to host exactly right.
-SSDs remove some of the computing burden and free up resources to deliver sites at optimal speed.
+SSDs remove some of the computing burdens and free up resources to deliver sites at optimal speed.

 A2 Hosting boosts speed even more with the company’s proprietary Turbo servers, which provide a drop-in Apache replacement that loads pages 20 times faster and allocates more resources toward each user.

-In addition to HostingAdvice, SiteGround gets a stamp of approval from the WordPress Core team for offering managed updates, a one-of-a-kind staging environment, three levels of caching, and git integration.
+In addition to HostingAdvice experts, SiteGround gets another stamp of approval from the WordPress Core team for offering managed updates, a one-of-a-kind staging environment, three levels of caching, and git integration.

 For example, SiteGround customizes the cPanel portal to maximize simplicity and user-friendliness.
 We appreciate the reorganization, as well as the added third-party and in-house tools to give customers even more flexibility and functionality when managing their hosting.